piotrooo/piotrooo.codes/content/posts/2024/05/01/azure-functions-with-spring-cloud-introduce.md

 providing many features to enhance the performance, reliability, and quality of our application.

 Now it's demo time!
 Let's try converting something to uppercase, but this time — **using Azure Functions**.
-In the generated output, we can see an endpoint to make a request:
+In the previously generated output, we can see an endpoint to make a request:

 {{< figure src="/images/2024/05/01/11-running-on-azure.png" title="Figure 11.
 Uppercased on Azure" >}}

 The generated log statements are also available in the Azure Portal:

 {{< figure src="/images/2024/05/01/12-azure-logs.png" title="Figure 12.
 Azure Functions logs" >}}

+We carried out our mission!
+The function is up and running, and what is more, we don't even create any virtual machine, Kubernetes cluster or any of the 'infrastructure' stuff.
+It's awesome!
+That's the power of the Azure Functions and general serverless programming.

 ---